vikram7/beer-recommender/README.md

     - add cached average rating to each beer
     - look into sidekiq
     - visualizations (spider plots, donut plots) -- like how your beers compare to others, etc.
+    - Beer Rec works on local machine but not heroku.
+Need to look into this.
+Might be because of memory issues / heroku constraints.